Chinese unmoved by gold price drop, see it cheaper still

 "Demand is not increasing.
 Normal demand is there, but the reduction in prices has not induced any fresh buying," said Bachhraj Bamalwa, director at the All India Gems and Jewellery Trade Federation.

-Harmesh Arora, a partner at National India Bullion Refinery, said investors were cautious.
+Harmesh Arora, a partner at National India Bullion Refinery, said investors were cautious, thinking prices will fall further.